-7.5.1 If the grievant is not satisfied with the decision at Level II, he/she may appeal the decision in writing within ten (10) days to the Board of Education.
+7.5.1 If the grievant is not satisfied with the decision at Level II, or if no decision has been rendered within the timelines specified in Level II above, he/she may appeal the decision in writing within ten (10) days to the Board of Education.
 The Board has twenty (20) days within which to provide the grievant an opportunity to meet with the Board in executive session for the purpose of resolving the grievance.